-How provision for Special Educational Needs and/or Disabilities is funded in the mainstream school example, include the cost of providing the Special Educational Needs and Disabilities Coordinator (SENDCo) and some other resources.
+How provision for Special Educational Needs and/or Disabilities is funded in the mainstream school

-Schools receive money for each pupil, based on actual pupil numbers.
+Schools get money for each pupil, based on actual pupil numbers.
 This is called the Age Weighted Pupil Unit (AWPU) and it is part of schools' delegated funding.
 The local authority set the AWPU for our school.
 Some of this money is for general SEND provision.
-This might, for
+This might, for example, include the cost of providing the Special Educational Needs and Disabilities Coordinator (SENDCo) and some other resources.